 George Williams founded the YMCA in London, England in 1844 as a bible study for a group of friends.
-The YMCA quickly spread through Boston.
-The Seattle YMCA was founded in 1876.
+The YMCA quickly spread through Boston and finally made it's way to Seattle in 1876.

 Original to the YMCA

-The YMCA takes credit for the invention of the following sports and programs: Basketball, Volleyball, Walleyball, Boy Scouts, Indian Guides and Princesses, and Professional Football.
+You can thank the YMCA for the invention of the following sports and programs: Basketball, Volleyball, Walleyball, Boy Scouts, Indian Guides and Princesses (now known as Adventure Guides), and Professional Football (who knew?!)

 Colman Family